BhathiyaTK/IMS-project/README.md

 For develop this system I used **HTML5**, **CSS3**, **Bootstrap v4.2.1**, **JQuery**, **AJAX**, **PHP** and **MySQL**.:computer:

-> *This is a fully completed project and now this project is on air.*:sunglasses:
+> *This is a successfully completed project and now this project is on air.*:sunglasses: